Rosebud, Alberta: History

-The hamlet was founded in the 1885 by James Wishart.
-While following the Gleichen Trail to Montana with his family, they awoke to the river valley covered by wild roses, Alberta's official flower.
+The valley was settled in 1885 by James and Eliza Wishart.
+While following the Gleichen Trail to Montana with his family, fleeing the persecution of Metis people following the Red River Settlement uprising, they awoke to the river valley covered by wild roses, Alberta's official flower.
 Wishart then reportedly said, "Here's the promised land, we go no further."

+In the early 20th century the Canadian Northern Railway built a railway line through the town, along the Goose Lake Line between Calgary and Saskatoon.
+The first rail service through Rosebud occurred on February 12, 1914 when the line was completed between Drumheller and Calgary.
+The rail station in Rosebud was a simple coal-heated boxcar until 1919 when the first proper station building was constructed.

 The beauty of the valley has attracted many people throughout the years, from nature lovers to artists.
-Notable artists A. Y. Jackson and H. G. Glyde, members of the Group of Seven, spent a summer in 1944 painting in the area.
+Notable artists including A. Y. Jackson, a member of the Group of Seven, and Henry George Glyde, spent a summer in 1944 painting in the area.

 Over the years, farming and coal mining have been the primary industries.
 In 1972 the Severn Creek School was shut down as part of an Alberta wide education consolidating process and local children were bused to Standard and Drumheller.
 This resulted in many of the local businesses being closed and the hamlet population dropped to under a dozen people.
 However, the farming community of around 400 still support a seed cleaning plant.

 Easter 1973, a group of young adults from Calgary brought about 40 teenagers out and camped in the then empty mercantile.
 This pilot event evolved into a summer camp initially funded by a grant from the Alberta government and then supported as Rosebud Camp of the Arts by Crescent Heights Baptist Church in Calgary.
 In 1977 a high school was founded using the old buildings of the town as classrooms and emphasizing practical, visual, music and the performing arts in its curriculum.
 In the 1980s, Rosebud School of the Arts began to run theatre, which eventually developed into Rosebud Theatre and the school shifted its emphasis to post-secondary education.
-Today Rosebud Theatre runs as a fully professional company that offers programming year round and is a tourist attraction drawing patrons from Calgary and Drumheller.
+Today Rosebud Theatre & School of the Arts runs as a fully professional company that offers programming year round and is a tourist attraction drawing patrons from Calgary, Edmonton and all around the world.